Kevogich/Game-Of-Thrones/README.md

 ### Are you a huge ASOIAF fan?

 HELL YEAH !
-I just love data - all data.
+I just love data too - all data.

 ### Working on...

-Danny's Westeros Invasion
+Outcome of Danny's Westeros Invasion

  [This data is mirrored and can be queried via API here](https://www.exversion.com/data/view/YVCREKZP14Y2XXC)